GeoNode/geonode-summit-2016/logistics/index.md

 ### Conference Fee

 There is no conference fee.
 GeoNode Summit 2016 is completely free.
-However, we are looking for sponsors for secondary items, such as coffee, after hours events, etc.
+However, we are looking for sponsors for secondary items, such as after hours events, etc.

 ### Accomodations